 If you think you have COVID-19 symptoms or have been in close contact with someone who has it, use this self-assessment tool to help determine how to seek further care.

-Make Sure You Take Time to Recharge Yourself This Summer - Guide to Using Other Leave with Pay
+Guide to Using Other Leave with Pay

 “Other Leave with Pay”, code 699, was put in place on an exceptional basis during the COVID-19 pandemic to address specific issues faced by employees as the federal and provincial governments implemented measures to prevent the spread of infection.
 This type of leave is not meant to be used to replace vacation leave.